11 Quarto

 Figure 11.15: Quarto with reference

-For a practical demonstration, download and explore this Quarto reference example.
-Unzip the folder and open the .Rproj file in RStudio.
+For a hands-on example, download this Quarto reference example, unzip the folder, and open the .Rproj file in RStudio.

-1. quarto add … downloads the extension into an _extensions/ folder at your project root (commit this folder so collaborators get the same behaviour).
+1. Running quarto add ... downloads the extension into an _extensions/ folder at the root of your project.

-2. During render, pandoc automatically loads any Lua filters it finds there.
+2. During rendering, Pandoc automatically loads any Lua filters found in _extensions/.

-3. These filters modify the document on the fly—e.g. injecting diagrams or styling call-outs.
+3. These filters modify the document dynamically — for example, by injecting diagrams or styling callouts.

 Why Lua?
-Pandoc’s native filter language is Lua, so Lua scripts run with zero external dependencies and maximum speed.
+Pandoc’s native filter language is Lua.
+Lua filters run without external dependencies and offer high performance.

-# Adds a custom-callout filter; the Exercise boxes in this module are created with it.
+# Adds a custom callout filter.
+The Exercise boxes in this module use it.

 quarto add coatless-quarto/custom-callout

-A catalog of community-maintained add-ons (plus a short “write your own” guide) lives in the Quarto Extension Gallery.
+A catalog of available extensions along with a short guide on writing your own is available in the Quarto Extension Gallery.

 filters: